Options for trees on farms in Kalimantan, Indonesia

 The second system featured jengkol, ‘petai’ (Parkia speciosa) and durian (Durio spp) intercropped with oil palm.
 Uti (many Indonesians have only one name) planted the trees as an experiment at the same time as he planted the palm, about five years ago.
 He continues to plant, particularly durian trees, to diversify his income and lower his risk in the event of price decreases for palm oil.
 (See lead photo)

-The third, hosted by Siyanto, head of the village, was a traditional agroforestry system known as ‘tembawang’, which is land usually owned by a clan and used by its members.
+The third, hosted by Siyanto, head of a nearby village, was a traditional agroforestry system known as ‘tembawang’, which is land usually owned by a clan and used by its members.
 The tembawang featured remnant forest with planted durian, rambutan, cocoa, coffee and numerous other fruit and nut species.
 In appearance like a jungle or secondary forest, the system featured a clear and flowing stream from a spring.
 Grown on community-managed land, residents had rights to harvest the products of specific trees but could not cut them down.

 The next step for the team will be to identify the best systems for different types of land and socioeconomic conditions of farmers that could be expanded to other areas.
 Additionally, advice will be provided to the provincial and district governments for their planning on how to include more trees on farms to encourage biodiversity and other benefits.